 - 1. Every study programme consists of a coherent set of units of study, which are components of a study programme concluded with an interim examination.
 Units of study cannot exceed 30 credits. - Only whole credits are awarded for units of study.
-Below you will find an overview of the distribution of credits.
+In the overview included in Appendix 4 you will find an overview of the distribution of credits. - Study programmes and tests conducted in a foreign language are subject to the Code of Conduct for Study Programmes taught in a Foreign Language; the overview of units of study in Appendix 4 states which teaching and testing is provided in a foreign language.